 But how good is it really?

-- The Gutter Helmet has a “PermaLife” finish.
+- It has a “PermaLife” finish.
 This consists of several layers which protects against corrosion, acid rain, saltwater, and fade.

 - The water flows along a ribbed, textured surface.
-This optimizes the surface tension so that the water clings to the surface of the Gutter Helmet.
+This optimizes the surface tension so that the water clings to the surface of the Gutter.
 At the same time, the surface design makes stronger to handle snow loads, heavy rainfall, and even strong wind.

 - It’s made of reinforced aluminum alloy, so it should handle even squirrel bites and birds trying to nest underneath.
 The bracket has been engineered to bear the load and to resist corrosion.